In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 "Taking the proper precautions to protect your glass pieces, as well as your staff and customers, is worth the time and effort."

 Commercial mirrors and glass should be handled with care.
-Carelessly moving, installing, or maintaining commercial mirrors or glass can result in breaking the piece or causing injury.
+Carelessly moving, installing, or maintaining commercial mirrors or glass can break the piece or cause injury.

-Taking the proper precautions to protect your glass pieces, as well as your staff and customers, is worth the time and effort.
+Taking the proper precautions to protect your glass pieces and your staff and customers is worth the time and effort.

 Receiving & Storing Commercial Mirrors & Glass Sheets

-Once the glass is sent to you from the manufacturer, it’s up to you to protect it.
-When your delivery comes be sure to:
+Once the manufacturer sends the glass to you, it’s up to you to protect it.
+When your delivery comes, be sure to:

-• Inspect it for obvious breaks while still in its packaging -- you’ll save yourself the headache of cleaning up shards of broken mirrors if your order was damaged during shipping.
+- Inspect it for obvious breaks while still in its packaging.
+If your order was damaged during shipping, you’ll save yourself the headache of cleaning up shards of broken mirrors.

 How to Safely Move a Large Mirror or Glass Pane